gogobook/my-asp-dot-net/ch6.md

 and b are the vectors and c is the resulting vector.
 You want to be able to use the Vector struct the same way. a
-NOTE
+**NOTE**
 The fact that this example is developed as a struct rather than a class is not significant with operator overloading.
 Operator overloading works in the same way for both structs and classes.
-Following is the definition for Vector —containing the read-only properties, constructors, and a ToString override so you can easily view the contents of a Vector , and, finally, that operator overload (code file OperatorOverloadingSample/Vector.cs ):
+Following is the definition for Vector ——containing the read-only properties, constructors, and a ToString override so you can easily view the contents of a Vector , and, finally, that operator overload (code file OperatorOverloadingSample/Vector.cs ):